 When Chris arrived, a wave of comfort washed over me, and I ran over to embrace him.
-As the afterparty winded down, we stepped out, and finally, it was just the two of us.
+As the after-party wound down, we stepped out, and finally, it was just the two of us.
 We wanted to find a place to get a drink and celebrate, but first, we headed back to the hotel so Chris could continue to coordinate with the marketing and customer support teams who would be responsible for responding to social media commentary as the news broke.
-There was plenty of buzz online already, and not all of it was positive.
+I opened my computer to see there was plenty of buzz online already, and not all of it was positive.
 Some customers and fans said we were “selling out,” which was painful to see.
 Most aggravating to me were comments from competitors who were capitalizing on the opportunity to capture our customers’ attention.
 “We’re still independent,” one wrote.
 “Come on over to us!”

 I closed my laptop.
 I understood the pushback, but it was a lot to take in.
-I knew the acquisition was what was best for Schmidt’s; for my family; and for me.
+I knew the acquisition was what was best for Schmidt’s, for my family, and for me.
 My philosophy from the beginning had been to make my product accessible, available to as many people as possible.
 The acquisition supported that vision, strengthened it, and made it possible for it to reach even further.
 I felt secure in knowing I had given Schmidt’s my whole self.

 Chris and I finally emerged from the hotel, leaving the noise behind.
 We wandered into a pub in Times Square, ordered Philly cheesesteaks and gin and tonics from the well, and basked in our newfound sense of freedom.
 The sum of money from the acquisition was beyond our wildest dreams and we were giddy with possibilities.
-We could buy our dream home, plan family vacations, potentially start another business.
+We could buy our dream home, plan family vacations, and potentially start another business.
 I was forty years old—so much was ahead of me—and I felt at peace, optimistic Schmidt’s was in good hands with Unilever.